1983–84 Football League Cup

 The 1983–84 Football League Cup (known as the Milk Cup for sponsorship reasons) was the 24th season of the Football League Cup, a knockout competition for England's top 92 football clubs.
 The competition started on 29 August 1983 and ended with the final replay 28 March 1984.

-The final was contested by First Division teams Everton and Liverpool at Wembley Stadium in London.
-It was the first time that the final was played on a Sunday and the first time that the final was broadcast live on British TV.
+First Division teams Everton and Liverpool contested on 28 March 1984 at Wembley Stadium in London the Final.
+This was the first final ever to be staged on a Sunday and the first time that the final was broadcast live on British TV.
 Liverpool beat Everton 1–0 after a replay, to win their fourth consecutive League Cup title.